A capon is a rooster that has been castrated before reaching sexual maturity.

 Capon meat is tender and flavorful, compared with rooster meat, which can be quite gamy.
 Capon meat is also relatively fatty, and has a high proportion of white meat.
 The difference between capon meat and rooster meat is due to the absence of sexual hormones.

 The process of making a rooster into a capon is called caponization.
 A capon is usually castrated at around 8 weeks of age or earlier.
-Capons are generally slaughtered at around 10 months of age or younger.
+Capons are generally slaughtered at around 10 months of age or younger (as compared with around 12 weeks for a regular roasting chicken).